 I know the safety leash could save our lives one day, but I really do hate wearing them.
 Invariably I get them snagged on something or wrapped around the helm.
 We wear ours always at night and also during the day if the weather gets hairy.

-The wind didn’t have much consideration for our watch system and both of us ended up being disturbed during our sleep to shake out a reef or put some sail away.
-What with a disturbed night’s sleep the night before we left which we hadn’t caught up, we were both running our sleep credits dry.
+The wind didn’t have much consideration for our watch system.
+We both ended up being disturbed during our sleep to shake out a reef or put some sail away.
+Added to a disturbed night’s sleep the night before we left, we were both running our sleep credits dry.

 I was so tired that at one point I’m pretty sure the Loch Ness Monster swam by, it’s long neck raised high out of the water to say hello.
 Perhaps it was on it’s holidays.
 And there were also a couple of UFOs that streaked across the sky.
 Honestly there were!

-We counted 7 boats heading towards the marina and the marineros were having a busy afternoon; however, we only had a wait a minute before a marinero arrived to help push us to turn Emerald stern to into our berth.
-It was a lovely, warm feeling to see friends waiting to help with lines and the sun was still shining as we tidied her up, fastened on the boarding plank and stepped ashore.
+We counted 7 boats heading towards the marina and the marineros were having a busy afternoon.
+However, we only had to wait a moment before a marinero arrived.
+He pushed us to turn Emerald stern to into our berth.
+It was a lovely, warm feeling to see friends waiting to help with lines.
+The sun was still shining as we tidied her up, fastened on the boarding plank and stepped ashore.

-The big storm that we had rushed in to beat had disappeared from the forecasts which was a little frustrating given how much we had pushed on.
-As we recounted the tales of our crossing with friends over pizza and Prosecco that evening we concluded that although it would have been great to have been able to sail more, with no breakages, no damage and just some diesel burnt, we were actually very grateful to have arrived safely for another winter in MdR.
+The big storm that we had rushed in to beat had disappeared from the forecasts.
+This was a little frustrating given how much we had pushed on.
+As we recounted the tales of our crossing with friends over pizza and Prosecco that evening, we concluded that although it would have been great to have been able to sail more, with no breakages, no damage and just some diesel burnt, we were actually very grateful to have arrived safely for another winter in MdR.